 Blenheim apricots that are not watered during the growing season produce about twice as many antioxidants as those that are irrigated.
 Dry-farming also produces apricots that contain about twice as much vitamin C and vitamin E. The plant makes these useful antioxidant vitamins to preserve its fruit and seeds through times of stress.
 A little stress on your Blenheim apricot tree results in a much more nutritious fruit.

-Where Do You Buy Blenheim Apricot Trees?
+Where To Buy Blenheim Apricot Trees

 Nurseries all over the United States sell Blenheim apricot trees.
 They are a specialty fruit, but they are not rare plants.
-If you live in California, you will have to buy your fruit trees from a nursery in California, but most other states permit importation of the trees across their state lines.
+If you live in California, you will have to buy your fruit trees from a nursery in California, but most other states permit import of the trees across their state lines.

 Where To Buy Blenheim Apricots